 The Year in Review:

 Everyone first introduced themselves, and then Prof. Rappaport gave a recap of the past year’s accomplishments.
-He covered the growth of NYU WIRELESS and the new School of Engineering in NYU, indicating the college ranking has improved from 67th to 46th in two years.
+He covered the growth of NYU WIRELESS and the new School of Engineering in NYU, indicating the School of Engineering ranking has improved from 67th to 46th in two years.
 He highlighted Industrial Affiliates benefits, including the recruiting day held every January, the web-based resume site and publication site, and the propagation database, as well as the annual Brooklyn 5G Summit.
 Faculty and student accomplishments were then highlighted, and current in-force research projects were presented, showing that over $50 Million in research funding was currently being expended in the center.
-Prof. Rappaport suggested that the individual $100K/year membership fee was providing great leverage and value for each of the Industrial Affiliate companies, and that a deep relationship between NYU WIRELESS faculty and the board members was essential for helping promote and justify and the value proposition of NYU WIRELESS inside each affiliate’s company.
+Prof. Rappaport suggested that the individual $100K/year membership fee was providing great leverage and value for each of the Industrial Affiliate companies, and that a deep relationship between NYU WIRELESS faculty and the board members was essential to help promote and ensure and the value proposition of NYU WIRELESS inside each affiliate’s company.

 Data presented showed that NYU WIRELESS faculty members are currently advising 66 PhD students, 25 Masters students, 13 Undergraduates, and 3 MDs.
 18 PhD students and 12 Masters students have graduated since the center’s founding in 2012.
 Some of our students are now working for Industrial Affiliate companies Qualcomm, Huawei, Nokia Solutions Networks, and Ericsson.

 A review of the budget showed about $600,000 in annual expenses, including $250,000 in faculty distributions used to encourage teamwork within the center.
+[Ted, this makes it sound like the rest of this is admin overhead.
+Is that true?]
 Income from Industrial Affiliate memberships totaled about $1 Million for the year, with Samsung, L-3, and Qualcomm up for annual renewal in June 2014.

-Lunch was served, and the Board was afforded some social time with each other and the faculty.
+Lunch was served, and the Board enjoyed some social time with one another and with the faculty.

 Strategy and Goals

 Prof. Rappaport then presented strategy and goals, and asked the Board to ponder key questions regarding focus, direction, and strategy during the board-only portion of the meeting.
-Goals for NYU WIRELESS were broadly classified in five categories: a) to improve incoming student quality, b) increase faculty research productivity and relevance to the Industry Affiliates, c) grow the number of Industrial Affiliate companies, d) increase collaboration among the faculty members and students, and e) make ourselves more relevant to the Industrial Affiliate sponsors.
-To achieve these goals, NYU’s School of Engineering has been embarking on a multi-pronged strategy to become one of the top 30 engineering schools in the USA.
-This strategy includes recruiting 10 new faculty members with proven records of accomplishments over the next several years, and NYU WIRELESS and the ECE department have already committed to many new Ph.D.
+Goals for NYU WIRELESS were broadly classified into five categories: a) to improve incoming student quality, b) increase faculty research productivity and relevance to the Industry Affiliates, c) grow the number of Industrial Affiliate companies, d) increase collaboration among the faculty members and students, and e) make NYU Wireless more relevant to the Industrial Affiliate sponsors.
+Towards these goals, NYU’s School of Engineering has been embarking on a multi-pronged strategy to become one of the top 30 engineering schools in the USA.
+This strategy includes recruiting 10 new faculty members with proven records of accomplishments over the next several years.
+In addition, NYU WIRELESS and the ECE department have already committed to many new Ph.D.
 Fellowships.
 Incoming student quality was noticeably stronger over the past 2 years, but more work is needed to recruit better graduate students, and this will occur naturally as our engineering ranking continues to rise.
-The unique assets of NYU, with our urban location, our access to rooftops throughout Manhattan, and a world-class medical school and computer science/math department, are all keys to increasing the School of Engineering ranking, and NYU WIRELESS is working to engage those assets to bring value to the Industrial Affiliate companies.
+The unique assets of NYU -- our urban location, our access to rooftops throughout Manhattan, and a world-class medical school and computer science/math department -- are all keys to increasing the School of Engineering ranking, and NYU WIRELESS is working to engage those assets to bring value to the Industrial Affiliate companies.